 The Stadtmuseum Berlin presents a host of artefacts related to the culture and history of the city in this striking structure on the bank of the Spree River.
 The permanent exhibition, “Here is Berlin!”, invites you to stroll through the streets and districts of Berlin.
 This journey allows visitors to experience how Berlin has changed over the course of several centuries.
-“Ask your City!” is specifically designed for children, young people and families.
-The exhibition lets you explore the nature and culture of Berlin for yourself.
-The Museum Laboratory’s comprehensive programme encourages young visitors in particular to experience history hands-on.
+The Märkisches Museum's Laboratory’s comprehensive programme encourages young visitors in particular to experience history hands-on.

 Distinctive building pays homage to architectural role models

 Director of urban planning and construction Ludwig Hoffmann oversaw the building of the Märkisches Museum in Köllnischer Park from 1899 to 1908.
 A virtuosic, carefully staged ensemble in the style of Wilhelminian Historicism, this structure pays homage to architectural precursors from the north of Germany and the Mark Brandenburg region.